-May 2022: Crews are on site between Blake and Arapahoe streets.
-There is an intersection closure at Blake and 16th streets that will continue through May for the replacement of the existing aging water line.
+June 2022: Crews are on site between Market and Curtis streets.
 Businesses are open.
-Catch the RTD Free Mall Ride on 15th Street or 17th Street between Wazee and Champa streets, beginning Monday, May 23.
+Catch the RTD Free Mall Ride on 15th Street or 17th Street between Wazee and Champa streets.
 Find more information on the current project activities or download the 16th Street Mall Project app.

 Great cities never stand still.
 We think to the future.
 The 16th Street Mall Project is our past, present and future.
 It is the backbone of our City, our version of a Main Street and the catalyst for a great future ahead.
 The 16th Street Mall Project will revitalize the Mall from Market Street to Broadway, with work beginning in spring 2022.
 Our goal is improving safety and mobility, addressing deteriorating infrastructure and creating more opportunities for the people who live, work and visit the Mile High City to enjoy the Mall for years to come.

 Current and Recommended Mall Alignment

 Text description of this infographic(PDF, 65KB)

 The RTD Free MallRide is rerouted to bus lanes on 15th and 17th streets while blocks are under construction.
 More information

 - Larimer to Lawrence (Block 2)

 - Lawrence Street to Arapahoe Street (Block 3): Partial sidewalk closures for Xcel network electric line upgrade

 - Arapahoe and 16th Street intersection (Block 3 and 4): Intermittent lane closures on Arapahoe began May 10 for gas line relocation; work will continue for approximately 5 weeks